natir/yacrd/Readme.md

 ### Read scrubbing overlapping recommended parameter

+We recommended this parameter for dataset with coverage upper than **30x**.

 For nanopore data, we recommend using minimap2 with all-vs-all nanopore preset with a maximal distance between seeds fixe to 500 (option `-g 500`) to generate overlap.
 We recommend to run yacrd with minimal coverage fixed to 4 (option `-c`) and minimal coverage of read fixed to 0.4 (option `-n`).

 This is an exemple of how run a yacrd scrubbing: